 Why is the topic of tailings management receiving so much attention?

 Tailings management is in the spotlight as mining companies are balancing growing demand for minerals with slimmer operating margins and greater calls for risk management and sustainability.
+Shareholder and regulatory pressure as well as social license play a role as well as environmental and cost considerations.
+The legacy cost of managing and closing a TSF can be substantial.

 What is the recommended approach for tailings management?